 No. Homelessness is not illegal.
 People who are homeless are welcome to use public services and visit facilities, such as the library, senior center and city parks.
 However, certain activities are illegal in Carlsbad regardless of who is involved.
 These include using or selling illegal drugs; consuming alcohol in certain locations; public intoxication; public urination and defecation; failing to adhere to parking restrictions, such as overnight parking in public lots; camping on public streets; and allowing water to run off into the gutter and storm drain system.

+Why is the city concerned about homelessness?
 The City of Carlsbad wants to provide the best quality of life for all who live here.
 Helping those living without permanent, adequate shelter access support and resources improves their lives and the quality of life in the greater community.

+How has homelessness affected Carlsbad?
 The city has experienced problems with homeless encampments in open space and habitat preserve areas, as well as in public facilities, such as landscape medians, under building overhangs and at construction sites.
 Encampments often pose a public health and safety risk due to lack of sanitation and fire danger.
 Homeless individuals have illegally used electrical sources to power RVs and other equipment, and left trash and debris, fecal matter and other pollutants behind for city crews to clean up.
 Many petty thefts and other crimes have been linked to people who are homeless.

+How does the city help ensure affordable housing is available in Carlsbad?
 Lack of affordable housing continues to be a concern in Carlsbad, as it is in most coastal communities in California.
 The City of Carlsbad has several programs to increase affordable housing opportunities for lower income households.
 Carlsbad's mandatory “inclusionary housing program” requires housing developers to provide 15 percent of their total units to low income households.
 The city also administers state and federal affordable housing and rental assistance programs for those who meet federally designated low income thresholds.